 Some of the key roles that our Ambassadors carry out on our behalf…

 - Acting as a role model and supporting Mikeysline’s role in challenging views and perceptions about emotional distress, mental ill-health and suicide.

-- This in turn helps facilitate open dialogue, breaks down the stigma and barriers that can be associated with mental health and suicide and make it easier for people to seek support when they need it.
+- This in turn helps facilitate open dialogue, breaks down the stigma and barriers that can be associated with mental health and suicide making it easier for people to seek support when they need it.

-Supporting Mikeysline staff and volunteers in improving the public and businesses’ understanding of the work that Mikeysline does and the importance and impact of that work.
+- Supporting Mikeysline staff and volunteers in improving the public and businesses’ understanding of the work that Mikeysline does and the importance and impact of that work.

 Karen is an actor and filmmaker originally from Inverness, currently based in Los Angeles.
 Karen kindly visited us at the Hive Inverness in November 2018 on a visit back home for the Inverness Film Festival.
 She was showing her film “The Party’s Just Beginning”, a film she wrote and starred in about a woman from Inverness who turns to alcohol and drugs as she struggles to cope with the suicide of her friend.
 Karen has since been a great supporter of Mikeysline and has helped raise our charity’s profile in numerous ways, including supporting Mikeysline as her charity for the Superhero Fantasy Football League, in which she participates alongside fellow celebrities.
 Karen became an official ambassador of Mikeysline in August 2020 and is keen to raise awareness of the work we do and help reduce the tragic rate of suicides in Highland.
 Through her support, Karen is raising the profile of Mikeysline to a national and international audience.

 “Thank you Mikeysline for everything you’ve done for the past 5 years and keep doing what you’re doing.
 You’re truly doing amazing work.
 So thank you.” – Karen Gillan